vanTeeffelenLab/ExTrack/README.md

 `python setup.py install` from the ExTrack-python3 directory

 # Tutorial

 Test codes can be found at these location:
 - tests/test_extrack.py
 - or tests/tutorial_extrack.ipynb

 These contain the most important modules in a comprehensive framework.
-The .ipynb file is more didactic.
-One has to install jupyter to use it: `pip install jupyter`.
+We recommand following the tutorial tutorial_extrack.ipynb which uses Jupyter notebook as it is more didactic.
+One has to install jupyter to use it: `pip install jupyter` in the anaconda prompt for conda users.

 **Document here how to open a Jupyter notebook**